 Terrain is a major concern when considering a manual wheelchair.
 Maneuvering on thick carpet, for example, will be slower than on tile or linoleum.
 Going uphill can be exhausting and downhill grades are dangerous for individuals who don’t have the strength needed to control their speed.

 Lighter manual wheelchairs are popular with those who have difficulty using a traditional manual wheelchair.
 Light weight models usually weigh around 27 – 35 pounds and require less effort to move than a full-sized manual wheelchair.

 Ultra-Light wheelchairs are also available, making them very maneuverable and easy to transport.
 Ultra-light weight chairs come in strong high tech composites and fibers and are a popular choice for those who are very active and strive for high performance.

-Wheelchair manufacturers tend to offer greater flexibility than mobility-scooter makers for customising their products.
+Wheelchair manufacturers tend to offer greater flexibility than mobility scooter makers for customizing their products.

-Why don’t you give us a call as 5539 2141, we could help you in choosing the right one for you.
+Why don’t you contact us at 5539 2141, we could help you in choosing the right one for you.